 There are other tools that provide interesting backlink data, but you need a paid subscription for most of them.
 One tool that provides this kind of data for free is Google Search Console.

-In order to export link data from Google Search Console, you first go to Search Traffic > Links to Your Site in the left navigation menu in your Google Search Console property.
-Then, below the box titled “Who links the most”, you click on More.
+In order to export link data from Google Search Console, you simply go to the Links report in the left sidebar navigation: